Windows VM Hosting

 Jelastic cloud platform enables service providers to offer traditional virtual machines with Windows workloads in the same topology side by side with Linux containers.
 This approach provides high density, improves hardware utilization and reduces management complexity by eliminating the need to use any additional VM orchestration platform on a separate infrastructure.

 1. In order to enable VM-based Windows hosting, you need to Build Windows VM Template and add it to the required hosts (i.e. ones that will provide Windows VM support).

-Once Windows VM appears at the JCA > Templates section, you need to make it available in end-users' topology wizard through publishing.
+Once a Windows VM appears at the JCA > Templates section, you need to make it available in the end-users' topology wizard through publishing.

 2. If needed, you can configure distribution rules for your Windows VM template to ensure that it is installed only on the host(s) that are licensed appropriately: